blindsidenetworks/scalelite/README.md

 ./bin/rake servers:loadMultiplier[id,newLoadMultiplier]
 ```

-Set a new load-multiplier of a BigBlueButton server.
+Sets the load_multiplier for a BigBlueButton server.

-Default is `1`.
-After changing the server needs to be polled at least once to see
+The `loadMultiplier` can be used to give individual servers a higher or lower priority over other servers.
+A higher loadMultiplier should be placed on the weaker servers.

-the new load.
+After changing the server needs to be polled at least once to see the new load.

 ### Poll all servers